 Where there is tragedy, there is also heroism—acts by police officers, doctors, or ordinary citizens that restore our faith in humanity right when it is shaken.
 The forces of good spring into action with their love, support, and generosity.
-In Paris, for example, many restaurant and shop owners opened their doors and sheltered pedestrians as the attacks were going on and through the night.
+This might include people donating blood, volunteers taking in war refugees, or bystanders who acted courageously in the midst of a violent attack.

 A quote from Mister Rogers is often cited after tragedies to make this point beautifully: